gjoseph92/soundDENA/_sources/paths.txt

 Path & Directory Structure
 ==========================

-soundDB relies on the regularity of the NSNSD file structure and naming scheme to be able to locate file types across multiple sites.
-In order to be easily reconfigurable to future changes or different systems, however, the expected layout of this file structure is defined in just one place: the ``paths`` submodule. ``soundDB.paths`` defines many constants that specify where different directories can be found, as well as functions for mapping between site identifiers.
+soundDENA relies on the regularity of the NSNSD file structure and naming scheme to be able to locate file types across multiple sites.
+In order to be easily reconfigurable to future changes or different systems, however, the expected layout of this file structure is defined in just one place: the ``paths`` submodule. ``soundDENA.paths`` defines many constants that specify where different directories can be found, as well as functions for mapping between site identifiers.
 Because the rest of the library only uses these methods and constants, never assuming the format of names or folders, adapting to a new naming convention only requires modifying simple code in this file.

 Terms & Formats
 ===============